Elderly woman attacked, sexually assaulted in Delhi | Law-Order

 - India

-An 87-year-old bed-ridden woman here has alleged that she was sexually assaulted by a man, who broke into her house, attacked her and fled with her mobile phone, police said on Monday.
+An 87-year-old bed-ridden woman was allegedly raped by a man, who broke into her house, attacked her and fled with her mobile phone in west Delhi's Tilak Nagar area, police said on Monday.

 The incident took place on Sunday night when her daughter (65) had gone out to meet a friend, they said.